russellcayless/Entra/dreg.md

 **Background:**

-An accountancy firm wants to reduce unauthorized access and token-based attacks.
+An accountancy firm wants to ensure only trusted devices and authenticated users can access sensitive financial data

 ---

 ## ✅ Lab Objective

-To strengthen account security by enforcing blocked device code flow for all users across the Microsoft 365 environment.
+To strengthen security by enforcing all users to register devices using MFA across the Microsoft 365 environment.

 ---